 When you add an affiliation to a researcher’s record using our API, you can choose which of these supported organization identifiers to use.
 Similarly, when you read an affiliation added by another source, the metadata will include an Organization Identifier.

 Researchers may add information about their affiliations (employment, education & qualifications, membership & service, invited positions & distinctions) to their ORCID records.
 As a member, you can help them assert their affiliation with your organization.
 Affiliations must include your organization’s name and address as well as a unique identifier to disambiguate it.
+We recommend using a ROR identifier.

 When you add a funding activity to a researcher’s record via the API, you must include one of the supported organization identifiers.